sto3014/LREditionDetails/README.md

   The sheets marked in this way are proofs or state prints that were printed during the artist's work for checking purposes.
 The sheets do not yet have the final version printed as an edition and are therefore often coveted collector's items.

+### QR code

+QR code images (png) can be created by selecting one or more photos or videos and select _Create QR code_ from the _Library/Plug-In Extras_ menu.
+The created code uses the content of the new _QR code_ tag.
+Other configuration parameters can be set in the _QR code_ dialog.
+The image is create in your picture folder, subfolder QRCodes.

 ## Reference